UKAS Calibration Services

-The weights are tested an drift monitored over time to provide historical traceability back to the national standard.
+The weights are tested and drift monitored over time to provide historical traceability back to the national standard.

 Unless there is the traceability of the reference weight then the calibration certificate is void and worthless as the weight cannot be determined as being accurate and within the parameters required by the weights class.

-To become UKAS accredited, laboratories have to meet a very high level of requirements and
+To become UKAS accredited, laboratories have to meet a very high level of requirements.

-Due to the high level of the UKAS standard there are a raft of areas that are audited against, these include employee training, procedures and the labs facilities, UKAS audit once a year to ensure these high levels are being upheld and surpassed.
+Due to the high level of the UKAS standard, there are a raft of areas that are audited against; these include employee training, procedures and the labs facilities.
+UKAS audits once a year to ensure these high levels are being upheld and surpassed.

 Why do I need UKAS?